GideonIgbon/simple_shell-1/README.md

-This is a readme for simple shell
+This is a readme for the simple shell project